 In Key Stage 1, where possible, children are heard read by an adult on a daily basis.
 We also encourage regular reading practice at home.
 We use a variety of reading schemes in order to develop word reading and comprehension.
 We encourage children to read widely across both fiction and non-fiction texts to develop their knowledge of themselves and the world in which they live.
 As they get older, emphasis is placed on Guided Reading which also forms part of the reading experience.
 This provides the opportunity to develop comprehension skills, increase knowledge of vocabulary and promote enjoyment of a wide range of more challenging texts.

 Also in Key Stage 1, ‘Letters and Sounds’ form the basis of literacy sessions where children are taught to understand the relationship between sounds and letters (phonics).
 Children are gradually introduced to more sophisticated spelling patterns and word structures.
 Children begin formal spelling tests in Year 1 learning words containing spelling patterns linked to the phases in Letters and Sounds.
 We aim to develop the children’s ability to produce well structured, detailed writing in which the meaning is clear and which engages the reader.
 Teachers model writing strategies and the use of phonics and spelling strategies in shared writing sessions.
-Th fluidity of our phonics groups enables children to work at the phase and stage suited to them.
+The fluidity of our phonics groups enables children to work at the phase and stage suited to them.
+You can watch a video here to help you support your child with their phonics: Phonics Video

 Each term we our Phase pages on the website for parents.
 These detail the areas of study for each class for a term.
 We hope you find it informative and that it helps you support your child’s learning.

 Here are our long-term curriculum plans.
 Click Here These give an overview of the areas of study for each year group.
 You will notice that we have some two year rolling plans.
 This is because we often have children from two year groups in one class due to numbers and this prevents children repeating work the following year, if they remain in a mixed age class.